ChuckMcKyes/mechcalc-reactjs/README.md

 <li>Open a browser on whatever port the test server is running on.</li>
 <li>'npm run build' to create a server-ready version.
 </ul>

+*** Verify calculations produced by this software. ***

+All calculations are approximate estimates.
+Actual specifications are available from equipment manufacturers.

+Pump power and head assume cold water being pumped.